 Dates and booking information

-20 March 2019 - 28 March 2019 (9 days)
+7 March 2020 - 15 March 2020 (9 days)

 Booking code: DUTCH03C

-This expedition is also organised in other months.
+This road trip is also organised in other months.
 Snow conditions are the best in the period November to April.
 Northern lights are visible in the period September to April.
 The period of the midnight sun is from the end of May until the end of July.
 The polar night is from the beginning of December until the beginning of January.

 LOCATION and how to get there